RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 #### Links

-If color is the only way to distinguish between links and surrounding text (e.g., if link underlines are removed), the contrast ratio between the link and surrounding text must be at least 3:1.
+If color is the only way to distinguish between links and surrounding text (e.g., if link underlines are removed within a paragraph), the contrast ratio between the link and surrounding text must be at least 3:1.

-- Non-color cues must be used to signify when the link receives hover or focus (e.g., an underline)
+Non-color cues should be used to signify when a link receives hover and focus (e.g., an underline).

 {% example palette="light",
           alt="Contrast ratio of a blue link next to black text and an example of a link's darker blue, underlined hover state",